 On my first morning in Cape Town, I wake up to a view of three striking mountains: Lion's Head, Signal Hill and the famous flat-topped Table Mountain.
 I am of the opinion that geographical names should be left in their original language, as a sign of respect.
 Which is why I can never quite fathom the inconsistencies of the German-speaking world, where Table Mountain is referred to as “Tafelberg” and Cape Town as “Kapstadt”, while Edinburgh stays Edinburgh.
 The three mountains are still wrapped in thick clouds.
 But as we complete our morning rituals, the clouds clear and make room for a blue sky – a spectacle that will repeat itself every morning of our stay.

 After exploring the V&A Waterfront, we take the bus to the city centre.
 Arranged as a grid, the street layout is very similar to large US cities.
-Although Cape Town has well over three million inhabitants, the centre is pleasantly straightforward and important sights are within walking distance.
+The centre is pleasantly straightforward and important sights are within walking distance.

 The heart of the city is situated around Green Square and Long Street.
 Nestling between the high rises of financial corporations are many well-preserved colonial-style buildings that house cool shops and fine restaurants.
 There are fast food bars too, of course.
 But those who resist choosing the obvious fast food brands will be pleasantly surprised by treats like samosa, which is a baked dish with a savoury filling, or biltong, a form of dried meat not dissimilar to American beef jerky.
 South Africa’s culinary variety, whether fast or slow, is as rich as the diversity of its people.
 Long Street is also where the party is at night.
 A stroll through the arcades that date back to the Victorian era leads us to the Grand Daddy Hotel.
 Featuring a trailer park on its rooftop, this is the perfect place to enjoy urban-style camping ambience high above Long Street.
 Individually decorated and themed on different parts of South Africa, the trailers take visitors on an alluring virtual road trip across the country.